Bolsøy Bridge

-The Bolsøy Bridge (Bolsøybrua) is a concrete beam bridge in Molde Municipality, Møre og Romsdal county, Norway.
+Bolsøy Bridge (Bolsøybrua) is a concrete beam bridge in Molde Municipality, Møre og Romsdal county, Norway.
 The bridge crosses the Bolsøysund strait between the mainland and the island of Bolsøya.
 Bolsøy Bridge was opened in 1991 as part of County Road 64, and together with the Fannefjord Tunnel, they form a ferry-free connection from the town of Molde and the island of Bolsøya to the village of Nesjestranda on the mainland.

 The 555 m bridge is located 10 km southeast of the town of Molde.
 The bridge has 11 spans, the longest of which is 55 m long and the maximum clearance to the sea is 16 m.